Why Google Analytics Won’t Work on Firefox

 - Third-party cookies collect data from all the sites a user visits.
 These are the types of cookies that Facebook uses to customize your feed.

-Cookies, Meet the Firefox Update
+Cookies, Meet the Mozilla Firefox Update

 Firefox’s newest update automatically prevents its browser from accepting third-party cookies.
 How did this happen?